 In our multiresolution framework, constructing the adaptive stream phase by using the reconstruction operator was a compulsory choice since we wish to recover a control on the numerical error of the adaptive strategy.
 However, for methods based on the heuristic AMR, simpler and more physically funded approaches are possible.
-Indeed, before going on with the analysis of our adaptive method, we present, for comparison purposes, the so-called Lax-Wendroff method proposed by [17, 18, 16] for a D2Q9 scheme to be used on adaptive grid constructed via an AMR algorithm.
+Indeed, before going on with the analysis of our adaptive method, we present, for comparison purposes, the so-called Lax-Wendroff method proposed by [18, 19, 20] for a D2Q9 scheme to be used on adaptive grid constructed via an AMR algorithm.
 We may imagine that in our framework the mesh adaptation could be done using multiresolution as presented in the previous section.
-The collision phase is the same than (3.4).
+The collision phase is the same as (3.4).
 What changes is the stream phase coming under the form

-At least for d = 1, we can show that this scheme has some link with the prediction operator (3.1) but is not a multiresolution scheme, namely that it does not involve the reconstruction operator.
+It can be shown that this scheme has some link with the prediction operator (3.1) but is not a multiresolution scheme, namely that it not built relying upon the reconstruction operator.
 This is the meaning of the following.